sjrogren's symptoms

 A hoarse voice.
 Itchy eyes.
 Wanting to crawl back into bed in the morning because you’re still tired.
-These symptoms might sound like allergies or a cold, but in some people, they could indicate that you have a chronic autoimmune disease: Sjögren’s syndrome.
+These symptoms might sound like allergies or a cold, but in some people, they could indicate that you have a chronic autoimmune disease: Sjögren’s (“SHOW-grins”) disease (formerly known as Sjögren’s syndrome).

-Sjögren’s can occur on its own (primary Sjögren’s syndrome), but it more commonly overlaps with a pre-existing autoimmune disease like rheumatoid arthritis or lupus (known as secondary Sjögren’s syndrome).
+Sjögren’s can occur on its own (primary Sjögren’s), but it more commonly overlaps with a pre-existing autoimmune disease like rheumatoid arthritis (RA) or lupus (known as secondary Sjögren’s).

-Whether you have primary or secondary Sjögren’s syndrome, the possible symptoms are the same — but that doesn’t mean the disease is necessarily easy to spot.
-Signs of Sjögren’s syndrome can mimic other conditions, are sometimes vague, and each patient can experience them differently, which makes it hard to pin down.
-Here, we list some of the possible signs of Sjögren’s syndrome to be aware of.
+Whether you have primary or secondary Sjögren’s disease, the possible symptoms are the same — but that doesn’t mean the disease is necessarily easy to spot.
+Signs of Sjögren’s disease can mimic other conditions, are sometimes vague, and each patient can experience them differently, which makes it hard to pin down.
+Here, we list some of the possible signs of Sjögren’s to be aware of.

 1. Your eyes feel dry